College football coaching carousel: Tracker for every FBS coaching change in 2025

 College football coaching carousel: Tracker for every FBS coaching change in 2025 image

 In 2024, there were five Power 4 coaching changes.
-If you count Stanford's Troy Taylor, who was fired on March 25, 2025 and replaced by Frank Reich on a one-year interim basis, then there have been five coaching changes through five weeks of the college football season.
-UCLA, Virginia Tech, Oklahoma State and Arkansas will have new coaches next season.
-That is one coach from each of the Power 4 conferences, and Florida's Billy Napier and Wisconsin's Luke Fickell are among the coaches rumored to be on the hot seat heading into October.
+If you count Stanford's Troy Taylor, who was fired on March 25, 2025 and replaced by Frank Reich on a one-year interim basis, then there have been 10 Power 4 coaching changes through eight weeks of the college football season.

-That could be foreshadowing for what should be a wild year in the coaching ranks.
-Sporting News takes a closer look at all the coaching changes in 2025:
+It continues to be a wild year in the coaching ranks.
+AllSportsPeople takes a closer look at all the coaching changes in 2025:

 College football coaching changes 2025